 Why Page is Loading Very Slow When Using Google Fonts?

 When a page uses multiple Google fonts families, the browser will try to download all relevant font files to the browser’s cache before rendering the page content.
-It is essential for the browser so that the text can be displayed on the browser.
-This download is required for the first time and after the initial download browser will cache the fonts to avoid downloading the same fonts each time thus improves the page loading speed.
+It is essential for the browser so that the text can be displayed in proper font.
+Browsers need these fonts for the first time and after the initial download browser will cache the fonts to avoid downloading the same fonts each time thus improving the page loading speed.

 Though Google serves compressed font files to improve the performance, the page speed depends on the number of font files required to render the web page.
 Every website has a base theme and additional plugins and widgets.
-Assume the site’s theme uses Google fonts and there are five different plugins installed in the site also using Google fonts for different font families.
+Assume the site’s theme uses Google fonts and there are five different plugins installed on the site also use different Google font families.
 When a page of this site is loaded, there will be six calls to fonts.googleapis.com domain in order to download font files from Google servers.
 There will be additional downloads if there are different sizes of the fonts needed for the site.
-This is the reason for the page getting struck up in a browser till the time of downloading all required fonts.
+This is the reason for the page getting stuck up in a browser till the time of downloading all required fonts.

-Besides fonts download there could also be other reasons for the delayed loading as listed below:
+Besides fonts download, there could also be other reasons for the delayed loading as listed below: